spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product.md

 ## Filtering and sorting marketplace abstract products

 The following drop-down menus can be used to filter the marketplace abstract products on the **Products** page:
-- Categories where the abstract product belongs
+- Categories where the abstract product belongs.
-- Visibility (defines whether the product is online or offline)
+- Visibility (defines whether the product is online or offline).
 - Stores where the abstract product is available.

 The page refreshes and displays the available options as soon as the filter parameters are selected.